ejiroifie/Azure-Sentinel-Honeypot/README.md

 * **RBAC and Permissions:** Resolved initial automation failures by correctly scoping the **Sentinel Responder** role for the Logic App's managed identity.
 * **Data Ingestion Latency:** Observed that visual workbooks may lag behind actual log data.
 I learned to rely on raw **KQL queries** for real-time verification.
 * **Cloud Resource Management:** Managed high-volume attack traffic to prevent Azure trial suspension, providing a practical lesson in monitoring ingestion costs.
+* **Geospatial Visualization & Subscription Limits:** While the data was successfully enriched via API, the final world map visualization was interrupted when the high volume of traffic eventually led to an Azure account suspension.
+This taught me the critical importance of setting Budget Alerts and Cap Limits on Log Analytics ingestion to maintain service availability.
+* **KQL Data-Type Casting:** I discovered that Sentinel Workbooks require specific data-type casting (e.g., toreal()) for Latitude and Longitude to plot correctly.
+Troubleshooting this provided a deeper understanding of Schema Mapping and data normalization within a SIEM.

 ---